evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 The Audi SQ6 e-tron offers [driving automation at levels 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

-With the   level 1 system, you get the following driving automation features.
+With the standard  level 1 system, you get the following driving automation features.

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Automatic parking**](../../../../technology/driverassistance/automaticparking/). (optional)